WikiTeq/docker-wikiteq-stack/README.md

 # Composition

-The stack is composed of the following container:
+The stack is composed of the following containers:

+Required:
 - `db` - MySQL, a database backend for MediaWiki.
 - `web` - Apache/MediaWiki container with PHP on the board

+Optional, can be enabled via compose-extension:
-- `redis` - Redis cache
+- `redis` - Redis cache ( see `docker-compose/redis.yml.example` )
-- `elasticsearch` - ElasticSearch instance
+- `elasticsearch` - ElasticSearch instance ( see `docker-compose/elasticsearch.yml.example` )

 # Configuration